-Mr Ali's wife gave birth to their daughter on 5 February 2016, two weeks prematurely week as annual leave.
+Mr Ali's wife gave birth to their daughter on 5 February 2016, two weeks prematurely.
+Mr Ali immediately invoked his right to two weeks paternity leave on full pay and thereafter took a further week as annual leave.
 Upon returning to work on 7 March he advised his manager that his wife had been suffering from post-natal depression.
 Mr Ali said that his wife had been advised to return to work to assist her recovery, and accordingly he wished to take shared parental leave to care for his new born baby.

 He was permitted to do so, but was informed that he would only be entitled to statutory shared parental pay during this time.
 He was aware that female employees on maternity leave from Capita were entitled to 14 weeks' at full pay and asked for the same treatment.
 When this was refused, Mr Ali submitted a grievance on the grounds of sex discrimination.
 The grievance was not upheld and Mr Ali brought claims in the Employment Tribunal (ET) where he was successful.
 Thereafter, Capita appealed to the EAT.

 The concept of Shared Parental Leave was introduced in 2015 and allows up to 50 weeks of leave – 37 of which is paid – which can be shared by parents if they meet certain eligibility criteria.
 The current rate of Shared Parental Leave Pay is £145.19 per week, although employers are entitled to offer contractual shared parental leave pay which is more favourable than this basic statutory entitlement.